Here's everything you'll want for your home from Wayfair's Labor Day Sale | CNN Underscored

 AllModern Jason Velvet Sofa & Chaise Sectional ($1,150.00, originally $2,359.05; wayfair.com)

 A sleek sectional with style to spare for over 50% off?
-That’s the kind of deal with love.
-Available in three colorways, you’ll have space to sprawl out on this highly-rated sofa.
+That’s the kind of deal we love.
+Available in three colorways, you’ll have space to sprawl out on this highly rated sofa.

 Zipcode Design Donham Armchair ($214.99, originally $299; wayfair.com)

-Available in nine super sharp shades, reviewers rave that, “These chairs are a great value!
+Available in nine super-sharp shades, reviewers rave that “these chairs are a great value!
 Pretty comfortable as well.”
-Others noted the occasional chair was easy to set up: “Just screw the legs in,” and you’re ready to relax.
+Others note the occasional chair was easy to set up: “Just screw the legs in,” and you’re ready to relax.

 AllModern Breanna Tufted Armchair ($430, originally $899; wayfair.com)